 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-The things to do in Perth, Australia include culinary and artistic enterprise and heritage regeneration, overturning its status as a boring city.
+The things to do in Perth, Australia, include culinary and artistic enterprises and heritage regeneration, helping to overturn its reputation as a boring city.

-Perth’s injection of culinary and artistic enterprise and heritage regeneration has allowed it to shake off its ‘boring’ status and become a go-to state capital city in Australia and the landing board for the exploration of the Western Australia state.
+Perth’s injection of culinary and artistic enterprise and heritage regeneration has allowed it to shed its ‘boring’ status and become a go-to state capital in Australia and a gateway to Western Australia.

-It is misunderstood because it is still largely unknown, mainly due to the fact it is often overlooked in favour of those heading to Melbourne and Sydney to begin their Australia adventures.
-With big developments being only a decade in the making, Perth’s attractions don’t live up to Melbourne and Sydney and it’s OK with that.
+It is misunderstood because it remains largely unknown, largely because it is often overlooked in favour of those heading to Melbourne and Sydney to begin their Australian adventures.
+With major developments only two decades in the making, Perth’s attractions don’t live up to Melbourne’s or Sydney’s, and that’s okay.

-There’s a Sunset Coast of 19 beaches including the much-loved Cottesloe and Scarborough.
+There’s a Sunset Coast of 19 beaches, including the much-loved Cottesloe and Scarborough.
 Take a ferry to the isle getaway of Rottnest Island, home to the adorable and infamous Quokka residents.
 The city’s fringes delicately harbour one of the world’s largest inner-city parks – the Kings Park and Botanic Garden.
-Perth’s neighbourhoods are constantly expanding the urban cool and artistic offering while working on ways in which to reconcile the social, spiritual, cultural and historical significance of its aboriginal heritage with its modern growth.
+Perth’s neighbourhoods are continually expanding the urban cool and artistic offering while working to reconcile the social, spiritual, cultural, and historical significance of its Aboriginal heritage with its modern growth.

 Perth, whose flight path from London is four hours less than that of Sydney, should be firmly on your Australia travel radar.